Arguments on why your child should dance – that have very little to do with just learning steps!

 - Coping with jealousy.
 Inevitably another child will learn a skill more quickly, run a race faster or be chosen to lead the line for the day, and your preschooler will not like it.
 Dance class gives your child an opportunity to cope with those yucky feelings and express them appropriately.

 - Move with Grace Dance studio stresses the importance of doing the right thing, even when the teacher isn’t looking.
-Preschool dance begin developing this important skill in class.
+Preschool dance begins developing this important skill in class.

 - Dancers must make mistakes in order to learn.
 They must “fall down” and get back up again over and over again.